Drifter-Supremo/mindful-inkwell-journal/memory-bank/progress.md

   - Vite proxy setup for local development
   - Error handling on both frontend and backend
   - System prompts ensure non-rhyming, reflective poetry
+  - Personalized poem presentation with Gorlea signature
+  - Removed "AI-Generated Poem" label for a more personal experience
 - All core Memory Bank files are created and up to date.
 - Project cloned, dependencies installed, and Vite + React setup verified.
 - `.env` created for Firebase and OpenAI keys; `.gitignore` updated to exclude `.env`.